 The Company tests goodwill for impairment on an annual basis and on an interim basis when certain events or circumstances exist.
 The Company tests for impairment at the reporting unit level.
-Goodwill impairment is determined by comparing the estimated fair value of a reporting unit with its respective carrying value.
-If the estimated fair value exceeds the carrying value, goodwill at the reporting unit level is not deemed to be impaired.
+For both the annual and interim tests, the Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value is less than its carrying amount.
+If after assessing the totality of events or circumstances, the Company determines it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, then performing the two-step impairment test is not required.
+However, if the Company concludes otherwise, then it is required to perform the first step of the two-step impairment test.
+Goodwill impairment is determined by comparing the estimated fair value of the reporting unit with its respective carrying value.
+If the estimated fair value exceeds the carrying value, goodwill is not deemed to be impaired.
 If the estimated fair value is below carrying value, however, further analysis is required to determine the amount of the impairment.
-Additionally, if the carrying value of a reporting unit is zero or a negative value and it is determined that it is more likely than not the goodwill is impaired, further analysis is required.
-The estimated value of the reporting unit is derived based on valuation techniques the Company believes market participants would use for the reporting unit.
+Additionally, if the carrying value is zero or a negative value and it is determined that it is more likely than not the goodwill is impaired, further analysis is required.
+The estimated fair value of the reporting unit is derived based on valuation techniques the Company believes market participants would use for the reporting unit.

-The estimated fair value of the reporting unit is generally determined utilizing methodologies that incorporate price-to-book and price-to-earnings multiples of certain comparable companies.
-The Company also utilizes a discounted cash flow methodology for its reporting unit.
-The Company completed its annual goodwill impairment testing as of July 1, 2011, which did not indicate any goodwill impairment.
+The estimated fair value of the reporting unit is generally determined utilizing methodologies that incorporate price-to-book and price-to-earnings multiples of certain comparable companies and a discounted cash flow methodology.